Discover the career path of Rand Paul, from the first major opportunity to industry-changing achievements.

 On February 3, 2021, Rand Paul was named a ranking member of the Small Business and Entrepreneurship Committee.

-In May 2021, during President Biden's push to convince more Americans to be vaccinated, Rand Paul said he was choosing not to get the COVID vaccine because he had already had the disease and had natural immunity, and that each individual should make their own medical decisions.
+In May 2021, during President Biden's push for vaccinations, Rand Paul stated he was choosing not to get the COVID vaccine, citing his prior infection and natural immunity, and emphasizing individual medical decision rights.

-In 2021, Rand Paul and Senator Cory Booker co-sponsored the FDA Modernization Act 2.0, which eliminated the requirement for animal testing before commencing human trials.
-Paul stated that the bill would help end the needless suffering and death of animal test subjects.
+In 2021, Rand Paul and Senator Cory Booker co-sponsored the FDA Modernization Act 2.0, which eliminated the requirement that pharmaceuticals in development use animal testing before commencing human trials.

-In December 2022, the FDA Modernization Act 2.0, co-sponsored by Rand Paul, which eliminates the requirement for animal testing for pharmaceuticals, was signed into law by President Joe Biden.
+In December 2022, legislation co-sponsored by Rand Paul, the FDA Modernization Act 2.0, which eliminates the requirement that pharmaceuticals in development use animal testing before commencing human trials, was signed into law by President Joe Biden.

 In 2022, Rand Paul was elected for his third term in the U.S. Senate.

-In November 2023, Rand Paul led a bipartisan letter to FDA commissioner Robert Califf, pressing the agency to update its regulations to align with the FDA Modernization Act.
+In November 2023, Rand Paul led a bipartisan letter to FDA commissioner Robert Califf pressing the agency to update its regulations to align with the FDA Modernization Act 2.0 regarding animal testing.

-On January 11, 2024, Rand Paul announced that he would have a major announcement about the 2024 Republican Party presidential primaries planned for the following morning.
+On January 11, 2024, Rand Paul announced he had a major announcement about the 2024 Republican Party presidential primaries planned for the following morning.

-In January 2024, Rand Paul voted for a resolution, proposed by Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to Israel military assistance.
+In January 2024, Rand Paul voted for a resolution proposed by Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to the Israel military assistance.

 In November 2024, Rand Paul voted against Sen. Sanders' joint resolution providing for congressional disapproval of the proposed foreign military sale to the Government of Israel of certain defense articles and services.